-ADVANCED PLACEMENT HUMAN GEOGRAPHY Credits: 2 Grade Level(s): 9, 10, 11, 12 Length: Year
+ADVANCED PLACEMENT HUMAN GEOGRAPHY

+Course Code: SS970--- Grade Level(s): 9, 10, 11,

-- Prerequisites: There are no prerequisites for AP Human Geography.
-Students should be able to read college-level texts and apply the conventions of Standard Written English in their writing. - Content: The AP Human Geography course is equivalent to an introductory college-level course in human geography.
+There are no prerequisites for AP Human Geography.
+Students should be able to read college-level texts and apply the conventions of Standard Written English in their writing.

+This yearlong course is equivalent to an introductory college-level course in human geography.
 The course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
 Students employ spatial concepts and landscape analysis to examine socioeconomic organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their research and applications.
 The curriculum reflects the goals of the National Geography Standards (2012).